AY2526S1-CS2113-W10-2/tp/docs/UserGuide.md

 Example of usage:

-`deposit` deposits 1500 into the account, in whatever currency that account trades in
+`deposit 1500` deposits 1500 into the account, in whatever currency that account trades in

 ---